Spectral shift function of higher order: Demonstration of the method.

+{\coloremphasize The previous section explained our line of attack of the simplest polynomial integral momentum, the first divided difference~$f^{[1]}$.
+We shall now say a few words explaining our approach to higher order polynomial integral momenta.
+These will be reduced to the polynomial integral momenta of lower orders.
+We shall demonstrate this using another simple example of (second order) polynomial integral momentum, the second order divided difference~$f^{[2]}$.
+The reduction is based on the following representation for~$f^{[2]}$ (a similar but complex reduction formula of general polynomial integral momenta is given in Lemma~\ref{DecomLemmaII}):}

 For simplicity assume that $l \leq k \leq m$ and $l \neq m$.
-To see the case~$n = 2$, we have to prove that the multiple operator integrals for both functions are bounded.
+To see the case~$n = 2$, we have to prove that the multilinear transformations given by Definition \ref{nmoi} for both functions are bounded.
 Let us consider the first summand in the decomposition for $f^{[2]}$ above.
 Lemma~\ref{DecompositionLemma} gives which implies that we need to study the operator If~$R_s$ is the mapping~$x \mapsto x_s$ from Lemma~\ref{MarcCorl}, then, by Lemma~\ref{MOI-algebra} (\ref{MOI-A-composition}), Since~$R_s$ is bounded (see Lemma~\ref{MarcCorl}), $T_s$ is also bounded, provided~$T_{\phi_2}$ is bounded, i.e., we have reduced the question on the triple operator integral down to the question on the double one.

 We shall present a detailed technical account of the scheme above in the following section.
 We shall use the method of mathematical induction.
 The base of induction is proving that the operator associated with~$\phi_2$, or in general, with~$\phi_m$, introduced below, is bounded.
 This part is done in Theorem~\ref{ImprovedDOI}.
 It follows the lines of the proof of Theorem~\ref{PSLipschitzAlt}, with appropriate adjustments.
 The step of induction is reduction as in~(\ref{SchemeReduction}).
 This part is done in Lemma~\ref{DecomLemmaII}.
 The scheme is finalised in the proof of Theorem~\ref{MainTheoremExt}.